Wedding Band vs. Engagement Ring: What’s the Difference?

 Oftentimes, especially in Western culture, it’s uncommon for guys to wear engagement rings.
 That isn’t to say guys never do, and more in the modern era are choosing to wear engagement rings, but it’s the exception rather than the rule.
 Of course, if you want to wear an engagement ring and show it off to the world, you’re more than welcome to flaunt your engaged status.

 Plus, it’s more common than ever to ditch the expensive diamond in favor of more affordable engagement rings featuring simulated diamonds or non-traditional gemstones, such as emeralds, sapphires or rubies.
 Sure, a gold- or platinum-set solitaire diamond engagement ring is the classic way of doing things, but an engagement ring can look however you want it to look as long as it symbolizes your love and honors your style.
+There’s no rule stating the center stone has to be a certain type of gemstone!

 Luckily, you can get gorgeous engagement ring style without the high cost with engagement rings from Modern Gents.
 While ours are just as stunning as the ones from the jewelry store, they won’t be a burden on the budget!